Generalized Hypercube Queueing Models with Overlapping Service Regions: Proposed framework

-\begin{rmk} The proportion of dispatches can be employed to derive expressions for travel time metrics.
-As per Larson (1974), these metrics can be obtained similarly.
-It is important to note that this is based on the assumption that queuing delay will be the predominant factor affecting the server's response time for each incident. \end{rmk}
+The proportion of dispatches can be employed to derive expressions for travel time metrics.
+These metrics can be obtained similarly according to \cite{larson1974hypercube}.
+For any server $ i \in \mathcal{I} $ and one of its primary overlapping service regions with server set $ e \in \mathcal{E} $, let $ t_{i,e} $ denote the mean travel time for sending server $ i $ to the service region $\mathcal{O}_{e}$, and let $ t_{i,i} $ denote the mean travel time for sending server $ i $ to its primary service region.
+The unconditional mean travel time, denoted as $\bar\tau$, can be estimated by